johnston9/Testing-Shot-Caller/TESTING.md

   5. Press Submit.<br>
   6. A success message displays.<br>
   7. On the Callsheet in the Crew Calltimes section click the Camera department.<br>
-  8. The DOP displays with their corect Calltime "6 AM", the Camera Operator with "N/A" and all the other crew have "6.15 AM".<br>
+  8. The DOP displays with their correct Calltime "6 AM", the Camera Operator with "N/A" and all the other crew have "6.15 AM".<br>

 <p align="center"> <strong>Unit Calltime entered</strong></p>
 <h2 align="center">